136 Creative Party Ideas

 Drink Drank Drunk is fun in a box.
 Just grab a deck and start playing.

-There are five different card types: Action, Special, Rule, Weakness, and Power.
+There are five card types: Action, Special, Rule, Weakness, and Power.

 The perfect start to any pool party.
 Throw random items at the bottom of a swimming pool before your guests arrive.